 Reverend Liz Danielsen, Chaplain, who is the Executive Director, President and CEO, is an ordained minister and completed her pastoral education with an emphasis on hospital and hospice ministry.
 She obtained her certification as a Bereavement Facilitator as well as her Death and Grief Certification.
 Liz’s pastoral education training was done at Somerset Medical Center in Somerville, NJ.
 She has been on staff and has ministered as a Chaplain at Newton Memorial Hospital and The Karen Ann Quinlan Hospice in New Jersey, as well as The Hospice of the Piedmont and Culpeper Regional Hospital in Culpeper, Virginia.

 Out of her work with people of all ages, she saw needs that were not being met to support those who were chronically ill, dying, grieving, experiencing personal losses and those who journey with them, so she founded Spiritual Care Support Ministries, Inc., and opened the ministry center in Warrenton, VA in 2004.
 Chaplain Liz provides overall direction for the work of SCSM, while continuing to work individually with people who come for help who are in need of healing.
 She also conducts support groups, training sessions, and retreats.
 When invited, she also preaches and shares the ministry of SCSM at churches throughout Virginia, the USA and overseas.
-Elizabeth Danielsen has been married for 47 years to Arvid Danielsen.
-They have 3 children and 7 grandchildren.
+Elizabeth Danielsen has been married for 49 years to Arvid Danielsen.
+They have three children and eight grandchildren.

 Media specialist Dorothy Slaga crafts and refines the ministry’s messages, and promotes our community presence and online exposure.
 The surrounding community learns about our invaluable assistance through posters, flyers and newsletter mailings which she creates, as well as newspaper articles and advertisements.
 Dorothy is the public voice of SCSM.